ThejanaWeththz/stat/README.md

 ## Prerequisites

-Before using stat, you must configure your [GitHub Personal Access Token](https://github.com/settings/tokens)(classic) with a read:user scope.
+Before using stat, you must configure your [GitHub Personal Access Token](https://github.com/settings/tokens)

+The GitHub token should have the following scopes:

+- `repo` (for private repos, optional)
+- `read:user`
+- `read:org` (if analyzing organization repos)

+Both classic and fine-grained tokens are supported.

 Run the following command to set it up:

 ```bash
 stat config key # or simply stat config key YOUR_API_KEY